craftweg/website/priv/posts/2021-02-16-owning-your-workflows.md

 ---
 title: 'Owning your workflows'
-categories: ['tooling', 'software', 'developer productivity', 'javascripts']
+tags: ['tooling', 'software', 'developer productivity', 'javascripts']
 ---

 The more I work with Javascript and Ruby,